nnirror/wax/README.md

 ## tri
 Generates a triangle wave between -1 and 1, oscillating at `frequency (hz)` and with configurable `pulsewidth`.

+## toggle
+Outputs a 0 when the button is `off` and outputs a 1 when the button is `on`.
+Click the button to switch states.

 ## wave
 Reads through an audio file like a wavetable, with `phase` values between 0 and 1 selecting a corresponding relative position in the audio file.